Magnu-Shaak/Calc123/oled_extention.md

 init_oled(keyboard, layer_names_map, board.D5, board.D4, 64, 128, 0x3C)
 ```
 ## Other
 Comment on this repo if you want me to add anythin.
-Image support and Mod Layers as events will probably be added the quickest.
+Image support and Mod Layers as events will be added promptly upon request.